AhmadNawaz46/Task1/README.md

 # Task1
-I have completed the first task of Data Science Internship
+I have completed the first task of Data Science Internship at CodeSoft.